Kumarmehta019/Space-Invaders/README.md

 I spent day six and seven to add more functionality to my game and to work on my CSS and animation to make the game more user friendly and appealing.
 I was able to use set interval to make the laser beam from the spaceship move up towards the moving aliens and then write an if statement to detect if the red laser beams position in the cell on the grid also contained a pink alien, if it did then the pink alien and the red laser beam would be removed and an explosion sound would play (through the use of an alien hit function I wrote) and the quick addition and removal of an explosion image.
 Within the same code, I was able to update the score.

 I hit a brick wall trying to implement a random laser shooting out of the aliens on the bottom line of the alien group and with the time remaining being short I decided to spend the rest of my time adding CSS and animation to the game.
-I also spent time creating the different pages (introduction page, game win and game over pages) and implement more sounds to the game.
+I also spent time creating the different pages (introduction page, game win and game over pages) and implementing more sounds to the game.

-Below is a screen recoding of some of the features mentioned above:
+Below is a screen recording of some of the features mentioned above:

 https://user-images.githubusercontent.com/88886169/140653621-d287d96c-824b-4dbb-9ed7-62f66f16e938.mp4

 ## 5. Bugs

-- On the final day I noticed that if you fire the laserbeam too quickly (repetitively) then the explosion image where the laser beam is in the same cell as the pink alien remains in the cell and doesnt remove itself, furthermore any subsequent alien hits then also remain on the cells.
+- On the final day I noticed that if you fire the laser beam too quickly (repetitively) then the explosion image where the laser beam is in the same cell as the pink alien remains in the cell and doesn't remove itself, furthermore any subsequent alien hits then also remain on the cells.
 I would need to do more research into why this bug is appearing and fix it.
-- Sometimes the second time you try and play the game another batch of aliens show up on the grid, but this isnt often.
+- Sometimes the second time you try to play the game another batch of aliens show up on the grid, but this isn't often.
 This may have something to do with how the game starts.

 ## 6. Wins and Challenges

 ### Wins:
-- The biggest win for me is being able to proudly showcase this game, especially from a career changer who hasnt coded much using Javascript.
+- The biggest win for me is being able to proudly showcase this game, especially from a career changer who hasn't coded much using Javascript.
 - The alien movement was a really big win for me, especially as I really struggled with this feature of the game.
 I am proud that I was able to not give up in the face of such a challenge and take regular breaks and also move on to doing other parts of the game and then come back to the problem with fresh ideas to tackle the problem.
 - I was able to implement animation and music to the game which really made the game user friendly.